Sensory Strategies for Teens

 Sensory Strategies to Improve Independence with Dressing

 Every person has different sensory preferences in our everyday lives.
 Some of us like a very calm environment, warm baths, listening to music, soft textures, or to eat sweet foods.
 We even have sensory preferences when it comes to dressing.
 I know I enjoy wearing yoga pants and a loose fitting shirt over dress pants and a dress shirt.
 My brother also prefers to wear clothes that are soft and loose fitting.
-As a family, we know that getting dressed every day can be a big chore and we want to help you find sensory strategies to help make the every day task of getting dressed easier for your child/teenager with Autism easier for every one.
+As a family, we know that getting dressed every day can be a big chore and we want to help you find sensory strategies to help make the every day task of getting dressed easier for your child with autism easier for every one.
+Even working in the clinic as an occupational therapist, I get questions from families all of the time about how to help their child with sensory concerns with dressing.

 Here are some sensory strategies we have found helpful with my brother when it comes to clothing textures: